ChrisWiegman/chriswiegman.com/content/policies.md

 ## Privacy Policy {#privacy-policy}

-I directly collect no data on this site including new comments, contact forms or analytics.
+I directly collect no data on this site including comments, contact forms or analytics.

-As I host on [GitHub Pages][1], they keep server logs themselves.
+As I host on [Netlify][1], they keep server logs themselves.
 I have no access to or ability to control the data they retain.
-[Click here for GitHub's privacy policy][2].
+[Click here for Netlify's privacy policy][2].

-Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
-Embedded content from other websites behaves in the same way as if the visitor has visited the other website.

-These websites may collect data about you, use cookies, embed additional third-party tracking, and monitor your interaction with that embedded content, including tracking your interaction with the embedded content if you have an account and are logged in to that website.

 ## Content Policies {#content-policies}